 Entertainment and socialising

-With each city offering a varied experience – Melbourne for its art scene or the Gold Coast for its relaxed beach vibes – you’ll find there’s so much for you to do, see, eat and experience.
+With cities in Australia offering such varied experiences – Melbourne for its art scene or the Gold Coast for its relaxed beach vibes – you’ll find there’s so much for you to do, see, eat and experience.
 Boredom will be hard to come by when you’re embedded in the heart of one of these cities, so make sure you still find time to hand in your assignments and spend enough time on your studies.

 It’s easy to feel a little lonely when you’re studying in the middle of a thriving city.
 With so many entertainment options at your fingertips, it can be a bit harder to bump into someone from your tutorial on a Friday night, as your cohort is likely to be socialising across all ends of the city.